LLNL/blt/docs/tutorial/index.rst

 Parts of the tutorial also require MPI, CUDA, Sphinx, and Doxygen.

 We provide instructions to build and run these projects on several LLNL HPC platforms and ORNL's Summit platform.

-..
-CYRUS NOTE: IF WE SEPARATE THE HOST CONFIG EXAMPLES, WE SHOULD CROSS LINK HERE.
+See :ref:`HostConfigs`.

 .. toctree::
     :maxdepth: 3